Dr-M-ELBA/BIO729_v2025/Lab_1/(1)_Tabular_Dataset.md

 | 8      | 84         | 47         | 19         | 1     |
 | 9     | 41         | 72         | 53         | 0     |

-In the above example, we can see that there are 5 columns in total, of which 3 columns represent different variables, 1 represents the samples name and 1 for the label.
-We can also see that for this dataset, we have 10 samples in total.
+In this example, there are 5 columns in total.
+Three columns represent different variables, one column identifies the sample name, and one column contains the labels.
+We can also see that this dataset consists of 10 samples in total.

-In this example, we will work with a common dataset, which is the breast cancer dataset.
-It is a common dataset in the machine learning world, where the aim is to predict cancer, given features extracted from an image.
+In the following example, we will work with a commonly used dataset: the breast cancer dataset.
+This dataset is widely recognised in the machine learning field, where the goal is to predict the presence of cancer based on features extracted from an image.

 ## Coding